sweharris/esp8266-temperature/README.md

 >> There is no software license on this code, but I certainly appreciate if you can include a link to this post when you publish your code.

 In that spirit I have placed an "unlicense" license on this repo.
-If you re-use this anyway, please include a link to Ray's original post.
+If you re-use this in anyway, please include a link to Ray's original post.

 Ported to ESP8266 by Stephen Harris, Dec 2019